alexharri/website/posts/webgl-gradients.md

 The edge becomes sharper as $t$ approaches $0$, and blurrier as $t$ approaches $1$.
 However, the wave only becomes sharp when $t$ is _very_ close to zero.

-The canvas below has a visualization that illustrate this.
+The canvas below has a visualization that illustrates this.
 The lower half is a chart showing the value of $t$ over the $x$ axis (with $t=0$ at the bottom to $t=1$ at the top):

 <WebGLShader fragmentShader="multiple_waves_blur_4" width={800} minWidth={600} height={320} maintainHeight={0.7} seed={32839} showControls={false} />

-You'll notice that the wave becomes sharp when the chart gets close to touching the bottom -- at values near zero -- but it rarely reaches values of near-zero.
+You'll notice that the wave becomes sharp when the chart gets close to touching the bottom -- at values near zero -- but it rarely dips that low.
 The value of $t$ lingers around the middle too much, causing the wave to be _somewhat_ blurry over its entire length.

-We can bias values of $t$ close to $0$ to become _very_ close $0$ by exponentiating $t$.
+We can bias low values of $t$ to get close to $0$ by exponentiating $t$.

 Consider how an exponent affects values between $0$ and $1$.
-Numbers close to $0$ get pulled very close towards $0$ while larger numbers experience less pull.
+Numbers close to $0$ experiece a strong pull towards $0$ while larger numbers experience less pull.
+For example, $0.1^2 = 0.01$, a 90% reduction, while $0.9^2 = 0.81$, only a reduction of 10%.

 The level of pull depends on the exponent.
-For example, $0.1^2 = 0.01$, a 90% reduction, while $0.9^2 = 0.81$, only a reduction of 10%.
-This show this visually, here's a chart of $x^2$ for values of $x$ between $0$ and $1$:
+Here's a chart of $x^2$ for values of $x$ between $0$ and $1$:

 <Image src="~/x-pow-2-chart.png" plain width={500} />